sbrauer/Audrey/docs/source/introduction.rst

 .. _restful-views:

 Now let's switch our focus to the web api.
-(If you're running locally, you can explore the api with HAL-browser by visiting http://127.0.0.1:6543/hal-browser/ in your web browser.)
+(If you're running locally, you can explore the api with HAL-Browser by visiting http://127.0.0.1:6543/hal-browser/ in your web browser.)
 For our current purposes, I'll use curl and Python's super-handy json.tool::

     $ curl http://127.0.0.1:6543/ | python -mjson.tool